MenteaXML/xslt3testbed/README.md

 - The National Library of Medicine (NLM) published the original "NISO Journal Article Tag Suite (JATS) version 1.0" stylesheets
 - Mentea (http://www.mentea.net/) started the testbed.
-- Contributors will be acknowledged here, too
+- Collaborators and contributors will be acknowledged here, too

 ## License